airbus-cert/skyblue.team/content/posts/hive-recovery-from-lockbit-2.0.md

 +++
-title = "Recovering registry hives encrypted by LockBit 2.0" date = 2021-10-15T10:12:00+02:00
+title = "Recovering some files encrypted by LockBit 2.0" date = 2021-10-15T10:12:00+02:00
-summary = "The LockBit 2.0 ransomware is pretty aggressive with the extensions it encrypts: you can say goodbye to your user hives.
+summary = "The LockBit 2.0 ransomware is pretty aggressive with the extensions it encrypts: you can say goodbye to your user hives and event log.
 Or do you?"
 +++

 The [LockBit 2.0 ransomware](https://www.trendmicro.com/en_us/research/21/h/lockbit-resurfaces-with-version-2-0-ransomware-detections-in-chi.html) has been incredibly "productive" these last few months: their technique is well automated, and the list of compromised companies keeps growing every day.